ThinBASIC/thinBasic_Registry/README.md

 ## Development
 The module is designed to be compiled with *PowerBASIC for Windows, 10.04*.

+Compile the thinBasic_registry.rc to thinBasic_registry.res.

-Compile the lib/thinBasic_registry.bas and copy it to thinBasic lib/ directory.
+Compile the thinBasic_registry.bas and copy it to thinBasic lib/ directory.

 ## Contributing
 Feature requests, bug reports and pull requests are welcome on GitHub at https://github.com/ThinBASIC/thinBasic_registry.